prowler-cloud/prowler/README.md

 python prowler.py -v
 ```
 ???+ note
-  If you want to clone Prowler from windows, use `git config core.longpaths true` to allow longpaths.
+  If you want to clone Prowler from Windows, use `git config core.longpaths true` to allow long file paths.
 # 📐✏️ High level architecture

 You can run Prowler from your workstation, a Kubernetes Job, a Google Compute Engine, an Azure VM, an EC2 instance, Fargate or any other container, CloudShell and many more.